piotrczechowski/goit-advancedjs-hw-07/README_EN.md

-# Programming Tasks

-This document outlines four programming tasks in TypeScript.

 ## Task 1
 Create a `Student` class with three properties: `name`, `age`, and `grade`.
 Instead of declaring these properties in the class body, assigning them in the constructor, and then giving them values, use shorthand initialization.